 VISTA and San Diego Drug LAWYER

-I am San Diego and Vista drug attorney Peter M. Liss.
-I can help you if you have been accused of any drug charge involving the use, possession, transportation, or sale of any controlled substance.
-I have personally defended hundreds of individuals in San Diego County arrested and charged with drug offenses, including drug possession, possession with intent to sell (drug sales), drug manufacturing and cultivation, drug trafficking, driving under the influence of drugs, doctor shopping (prescription fraud), and paraphernalia possession.
+San Diego and Vista drug defense attorney Peter M. Liss can help you if you have been accused of any drug charge involving the use, possession, transportation, or sale of any controlled substance.
+He has personally defended hundreds of individuals in San Diego County arrested and charged with drug offenses, including drug possession of a controlled substance, possession with intent to sell (drug sales), manufacturing, cultivation, drug trafficking, driving under the influence of drugs (DUID), doctor shopping (prescription fraud), and paraphernalia possession.

-Please call my law office today if you need a drug offense lawyer for any illegal activity involving controlled substances, such as:
+Please call the Office of Peter Liss today if you need a drug offense lawyer for any illegal activity involving controlled substances, such as:

-I guarantee all my clients will receive top-quality representation for a reasonable fee, and I accept all major credit cards.
+He guarantees all his clients receive top-quality representation for a reasonable fee, and he accepts all major credit cards.
 Call today for a free consultation.

 San Diego Drug Crimes Facts

-For example, suppose you had a loaded gun while you were in possession of cocaine.
+For example, suppose you had a loaded gun and a bag of cocaine.
 In that case, you could face a felony charge for possessing the firearm while in possession of drugs and criminal charges related to the cocaine itself.

 Penalties for Drug Offenses

-Penalties for California drug crimes may include fines, county jail or state prison, seizure of your assets (including cars and cash) under the state’s civil asset forfeiture laws, registration on the state’s narcotics offender list, loss of driver’s license and probation.
-An experienced San Diego criminal defense attorney may be able to ensure you receive an alternative sentence such as a diversion program or community service rather than being incarcerated.
+Penalties for California drug crimes may include fines, county jail or state prison, seizure of your assets (including cars and cash) under the state’s civil asset forfeiture laws, mandatory drug treatment, registration on the state’s narcotics offender list, loss of driver’s license, and probation.
+An experienced San Diego criminal defense attorney may be able to ensure you receive an alternative sentence, such as a diversion program or court-ordered community service, rather than being incarcerated.

 Health and Safety Code 11351 (HS): Possession With Intent to Sell

 In California drug sales cases, the most crucial aspect is the intention of the person arrested.
-As any San Diego drug sales attorney will tell you, California law doesn’t define a specific amount of drugs necessary for a possession offense to become possession with intent to sell.
-You should only face standard drug possession charges under California Health and Safety Code section 11350 (HS) (or 11378 (HD) for possession for sale of meth), not sales charges, if you are in possession of any quantity of drugs meant for personal use.
+As any San Diego lawyer will tell you, state law doesn’t define a specific amount of drugs necessary for a possession offense to become possession with intent to sell.
+You should only face standard possession charges, not sales charges, if you have any quantity of drugs meant for personal use.

 Possession for Personal Use Vs. With Intent to Sell